 Travel protections included

-A major benefit of using a credit card over a debit card when you travel is that many cards include great travel protections like car insurance, baggage insurance, and more.
-American Express is also particularly known for being able to refund you pretty easily if you get ripped off when travelling and you will NOT get that with your bank’s debit card.
+A major benefit of using a credit card over a debit card when you travel is that many cards include great travel protections like car insurance, baggage insurance, and more, meaning you’ll get refunded pretty easily if you get ripped off when travelling and you will NOT get that with your bank’s debit card.

 All cards offer different protections so be sure to read up on what you get and don’t get.